linkerd/website/linkerd.io/content/what-is-a-service-mesh/_index.md

 metrics system and reported to the operator via Linkerd's dashboards and CLI tools.

-And that’s just the simplified version!
+And that's just the simplified version!

 ![Linkerd dashboard](/images/architecture/stat.png "Linkerd dashboard")